JvanZyl1/3D-nuclei-segmentation-reproduction/docs/README.md

 better results.
 This is most likely the biggest gap between our implementation and the paper’s implementation.
-Further inconsistencies that we took in order to get a working result instead of a very precise one, are discussed in the following section ().
+Further inconsistencies that we took in order to get a working result instead of a very precise one, are discussed in the following section.

 #### Reproducibility Assessment